kyma-project/kyma/docs/kyma/10-07-expired-cert.md

 type: Troubleshooting
 ---

-The self-signed SSL certificate used in Kyma instances deployed with xip.io is valid for 30 days.
-If the self-signed certificate expired for your cluster and you can't, for example, log in to the Kyma Console, follow these steps to regenarte the certificate.
+The self-signed SSL certificate used in Kyma instances deployed with `xip.io` is valid for 30 days.
+If the self-signed certificate expired for your cluster and you can't, for example, log in to the Kyma Console, follow these steps to regenerate the certificate.

+>**CAUTION:** When you regenerate the SSL certificate for Kyma, the kubeconfig file generated through the Console UI becomes invalid.
+To complete these steps, use the admin kubeconfig file generated for the Kubernetes cluster that hosts the Kyma instance you're working with.

-1. Delete the ConfigMap that stores the current SSL certificate.
+1. Delete the ConfigMap and the Secret that stores the expired Kyma SSL certificate.
 Run:

   ```
-  kublectl delete cm -n kyma-installer net-global-overrides
+  kubectl delete cm -n kyma-installer net-global-overrides ; kubectl delete secret -n kyma-system apiserver-proxy-tls-cert
   ```

-2. Trigger the update process to generate a new certificate and propagate it to the components that use it.
+2. Trigger the update process to generate a new certificate.
 Run:

   ```
   kubectl label installation/kyma-installation action=install